MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgServicePrincipalSynchronizationAccessToken.md

 ## SYNOPSIS
 Acquire an OAuth access token to authorize the Azure AD provisioning service to provision users into an application.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaServicePrincipalSynchronizationAccessToken](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalSynchronizationAccessToken?view=graph-powershell-beta)

 ## SYNTAX

 ### AcquireExpanded (Default)